sassom2112/my-website/src/content/writeups/credentialharvester.md

     style="max-width: 70%; height: auto; display: block; margin: 2em auto; border-radius: 8px; border: 1px solid #444;"
 />

-> **CRITICAL INSIGHT:** This finding was the **linchpin** of the entire investigation.
-While **ScreenConnect** is a legitimate Remote Monitoring and Management (**RMM**) tool, it was not one of our tools.
-So, while a non-Microsoft DLL gaining access to the **LSA** process isn't an alarm by itself, this specific discovery was the **catalyst** for my hypothesis: that something else entirely was at play. 🔥
+> **INSIGHT:** While ScreenConnect is a legit RMM tool, and the use of a custom LSA Authentication Package (ScreenConnect.WindowsAuthenticationPackage.dll) is normal for the application, its presence on a client system that does not authorize or utilize ScreenConnect is a critical security anomaly.
+This discovery was the catalyst for my hypothesis: I am investigating an instance of unauthorized, high-privileged that leverages legitimate Remote Access Tool component.
+My next step is to validate this claim by investigating the source and context of the ScreenConnect installation.

 ## Initial Access and Deployment Methods

-My first step was to trace the initial compromise.
-The evidence pointed immediately to a clever social engineering tactic paired with a trojanized installer.
+Ok, so I started in the middle, where was the initial compromise.
+We will say for berevity that the initial compromise was a `social engineering` tactic paired and a `trojanized installer`.

 ### The Initial Access Vector (TA0001)

-File system analysis revealed the malicious execution began with a trojanized Windows Installer file, cleverly disguised as a legitimate application: `Adobe_Reader_V400A18420.msi` that housed the Syncro RMM.
+Once we found the installer file a clearer pictures ensued, this trogan was cleverly disguised as a legitimate application: `Adobe_Reader_V400A18420.msi` that housed out first RMM, Syncro.

 <img
     src="/syncro.png"